- Combination skin is characterized by both oily and dry areas on the face.

 Skin care routine for combination skin

-If your skin has excess oil, use an occasional clay mask on your t-zone to dry out excess sebum.
+If your skin has excess oil, use an occasional clay mask on your T-zone to dry out excess sebum.

 Home Remedies for Combination Skin

-For the dry parts of your face:
+For the dry areas:

-- Mash up half an avocado in a bowl
+- Mash one-half avocado in a bowl

-For your oily t-zone:
+For the oily areas:

 After 15–20 minutes, wash off both masks.

-With strategic use of skin care products, it’s possible to keep combination skin looking healthy, hydrated, and blemish-free.
+With strategic use of skin care products, it’s possible to keep combination skin looking healthy, hydrated and blemish-free.